garenthoms/garenthoms.github.io/README.md

 - **Simplicity:** If you can send a Telegram message and point a customer to a QR code, you can run a professional marketing department.
 I handle all the technical heavy lifting.

-- **System Integration & Testing Phase:** To ensure 100 percent reliability for your store, I provide an initial 30 day integration period.
+- **System Integration & Testing Phase:** To ensure 100 percent reliability for your store, I provide an initial 30-day integration period.
 This phase is used to calibrate the Telegram workflow and verify that your live deals are displaying perfectly before formalizing the ongoing partnership.

 ### Contractor Status & Partnership Terms
 ---
-- **Independent Partnership:** Registered Independent Contractor (TRN provided upon request).
-No payroll taxes, benefits, or overhead obligations for the Client.
+- **Independent Contractor:** No payroll taxes, benefits, or overhead obligations for the Client.

 - **Flexible Engagement:** Services are provided on a rolling month-to-month basis to ensure ongoing value.
 Partnership may be adjusted or concluded at any time with 7 days written notice.